At a Glance

 Case in point: As crude oil prices continued to fall in Spring 2017 due in large part to a North American supply boom, the effect on consumers was lower gasoline prices throughout the summer.
 Futures markets play into this relationship through the price discovery process.
 Market participants bought and sold crude oil futures contracts in response to the higher supply (and to supply cuts from OPEC) to protect their business against rising or falling prices, or to speculate about where the market was headed.

 For those who don’t follow markets, they can be difficult to understand.
 The process can be confusing and the terminology dizzying.
 A new website focused on educating those new to futures markets helps learners of all levels grasp the concepts essential to the marketplace.

 “We need to not only educate people about the markets today and how they play a crucial role in the global economy, but also to get this information direct into classrooms so we might prepare the futures market leaders of tomorrow,” says Walt Lukken, President and CEO of the Futures Industry Association (FIA).

-At the FIA’s annual gathering in Chicago this week, Lukken announced the launch of the site, Futures Fundamentals, in coordination with the National Futures Association, the Institute for Financial Markets, the CME Group Foundation and CME Group.
+At the FIA’s annual gathering in Chicago in October 2017, Lukken announced the launch of the site, Futures Fundamentals, in coordination with the National Futures Association, the Institute for Financial Markets, the CME Group Foundation and CME Group.
 Futures Fundamentals aims at connecting the role of derivatives markets to the things people do every day.
 The site offers a breakdown of the marketplace that is accessible to anyone, from experienced traders to market newbies — filling what Lukken calls “an education gap.”

 Among its interactive features, the site offers a trading tutorial and simulator that lets visitors apply the website’s lessons and practice making electronic trades.
 The simulator tracks real markets, and provides near real-time updates on a simulated balance.
 If you’ve never traded before, it is a good introduction to testing your skills before trying the real thing.